redrickoshea/prac06/README.md

 do not need to put your MariaDB root password in a file in your project directory.

-If you intend to run the lecture examples you will need to run `names.sql`, which is available on the Blackboard page for Lecture 7.
+If you intend to run the lecture examples you will need to run `names.sql`, which is available on the Blackboard page for Week 6 in the `lec06-dataconn.zip` archive.

 Install the MariaDB JDBC driver in any IntelliJ project by opening Project Structure -> Libraries -> New Project Library (+ button) -> From Maven -> Search for `org.mariadb.jdbc:mariadb-java-client` and install the latest version.
-Alternatively, the MySQL JDBC driver (MySQL Connector/J) is available from [http://dev.mysql.com/downloads/connector/](http://dev.mysql.com/downloads/connector/), along with connectors for other programming languages.
+Alternatively, the MySQL JDBC driver (MySQL Connector/J) is available from [https://dev.mysql.com/downloads/connector/j/](https://dev.mysql.com/downloads/connector/j/), along with connectors for other programming languages.
+If you download the .jar from the site, you will want to put it in your project directory and then add it as a library in Project Structure.

 ## Exercise – The JDBC AddressBook